pybender/cloudml/doc/_build/html/_sources/classifiers.txt

    }

-This classifier has following parameters:
+This classifier has the following parameters:

 * `penalty` : string, {l1, l2}
         Used to specify the norm used in the penalization.
-The newton-cg andlbfgs solvers support only l2 penalties.
+The newton-cg andlbfgs solvers only support l2 penalties.
 * `dual` : boolean
         Dual or primal formulation.
-Dual formulation is only implemented forl2 penalty with liblinear solver.
+Dual formulation is only implemented for l2 penalty with liblinear solver.
 Prefer dual=False whenn_samples > n_features.
 * `C` : float, default=1
-        Inverse of regularization strength; must be a positive float.Like in support vector machines, smaller values specify strongerregularization.
+        Inverse of regularization strength; must be a positive float.
+As in the case of support vector machines, smaller values specify stronger regularization.
 * `fit_intercept` : boolean, default=True
-        Specifies if a constant (a.k.a. bias or intercept) should beadded the decision function.
+        Specifies if a constant (a.k.a. bias or intercept) should be added to the decision function.
 * `intercept_scaling` : float, default=1
-        Useful only if solver is liblinear.when self.fit_intercept is True, instance vector x becomes[x, self.intercept_scaling],i.e. a "synthetic" feature with constant value equals tointercept_scaling is appended to the instance vector.The intercept becomes intercept_scaling * synthetic feature weightNote! the synthetic feature weight is subject to l1/l2 regularizationas all other features.To lessen the effect of regularization on synthetic feature weight(and therefore on the intercept) intercept_scaling has to be increased.
+        Useful only if the solver is liblinear, when self.fit_intercept is True, instance vector x becomes[x, self.intercept_scaling],i.e. a "synthetic" feature with constant value equals to intercept_scaling is appended to the instance vector.
+The intercept becomes intercept_scaling * synthetic feature weightNote! the synthetic feature weight is subject to l1/l2 regularizationas all other features.
+To lessen the effect of regularization on synthetic feature weight(and therefore on the intercept) intercept_scaling has to be increased.
 * `class_weight` : 'auto' or a dictionary
         Over-/undersamples the samples of each class according to the givenweights.
-If not given, all classes are supposed to have weight one.The 'auto' mode selects weights inversely proportional to classfrequencies in the training set.
+If not specified, all classes are assumed to have a weight of one.
+The 'auto' mode selects weights which are inversely proportional to class frequencies in the training set.
 * `max_iter` : integer
         Useful only for the newton-cg and lbfgs solvers.
-Maximum number ofiterations taken for the solvers to converge.
+Maximum number of iterations taken for the solvers to converge.
 * `random_state` : integer
-        The seed of the pseudo random number generator to use whenshuffling the data.
+        The seed of the pseudo random number generator to use when shuffling the data.
 * `solver` : string, {newton-cg, lbfgs, liblinear}
-        Algorithm to use in the optimization problem.
+        Algorithm for use in the optimization problem.
 * `tol` : float
         Tolerance for stopping criteria.
 * `multi_class` : string, {ovr, multinomial}
         Multiclass option can be either 'ovr' or 'multinomial'.
-If the optionchosen is 'ovr', then a binary problem is fit for each label.
-Elsethe loss minimised is the multinomial loss fit acrossthe entire probability distribution.
+If the option chosen is 'ovr', then a binary problem is fit for each label, otherwise the loss minimised is the multinomial loss fitting across the entire probability distribution.
 Works only for the 'lbfgs'solver.
 * `verbose` : integer
-        For the liblinear and lbfgs solvers set verbose to any positivenumber for verbosity.
+        For the liblinear and lbfgs solvers set verbose to any positive number for verbosity.

 .. _classifier-stochastic-gradient-descent-classifier: